usalu/semio/README.md

 # 🚀 Getting started

-> Despite of the code semio being compatible for Windows, Mac and Linux, the user interfaces are currently compiled for Windows only.
+> The code of semio is compatible with Windows, Mac and Linux, but currently compiled for Windows only.

 semio has two user-interfaces:

 - Grasshopper 🦗
 - sketchpad ✏️

-> The heart of semio is the `engine.exe` which exposes a GraphQL API.
-If you are developer, then you should visit `http://localhost:5052/graphql/`.
+> The heart of semio is the `semio-engine` executable which exposes an API.
+If you are developer, then you should visit `http://localhost:5052/docs` (REST) or `http://localhost:5052/graphql` (GraphQL).

 ## ⬇️ Installation